 Disaster recovery using Azure DNS and Traffic Manager

-Active-passive with cold standby: In this failover solution, the VMs and other appliances that are running in the standby region are not active until there is a need for failover.
-However, the production environment is replicated in the form of backups, VM images, or Resource Manager templates, to a different region.
+Active-passive with cold standby: In this failover solution, the VMs and other appliances that are running in the standby region aren't active until there's a need for failover.
+However, the production environment gets replicated in the form of backups, VM images, or Resource Manager templates, to a different region.
 This failover mechanism is cost-effective but takes a longer time to undertake a complete failover.

 Figure - Active/Passive with cold standby disaster recovery configuration

 Active/Passive with pilot light: In this failover solution, the standby environment is set up with a minimal configuration.
 The setup has only the necessary services running to support only a minimal and critical set of applications.
 In its native form, this scenario can only execute minimal functionality but can scale up and spawn more services to take bulk of the production load if a failover occurs.

 Figure: Active/Passive with pilot light disaster recovery configuration

 Active/Passive with warm standby: In this failover solution, the standby region gets pre-warmed and is ready to take the base load, auto scaling gets turned on, and all the instances are up and running.
 This solution isn't scaled to take the full production load but is functional, and all services are up and running.
 This solution is an augmented version of the pilot light approach.

 Figure: Active/Passive with warm standby disaster recovery configuration